-REJOICE!
-BURGER SEASON IS HERE!!!
-The horrific days of rain are almost over and summer is here (if you consider Memorial Day Weekend the start of summer and the DC public pools does so it’s good enough for us).
+Happy DC Burger Week!
+It’s a thing and that thing is this week!
 It’s time to break out your grill and eat some juicy burgers.
 Whether you’re cooking at home (like the all American champ you are), or you plan to order nothing but burgers from every restaurant in town until summer is over (a noble quest indeed), we have just the guide for you.
 It’s chock full of our personal burger picks and some very helpful grilling advice (and food porn, of course, lots and lots of food porn).

 - 2003 Fenwick St NE

 Located right smack in the middle of Ivy City, Ari’s Diner is worth the trek.
 While the space is small, the menu is filled with something for everyone.
 There are diner classics like waffles, Monte Cristos, and much more, but we recommend you order the burger.
 Made with organic ground beef, shredded lettuce, tomato, pickles, and a house sauce all pilled high on a sesame seed bun, this burger isn’t breaking any boundaries.
 It’s not trying to be fancy of creative, It’s not working with unusual flavor profiles or hard to source ingredients.
 It’s just a quality classic burger.
 It’s everything you want from a diner. -Kaylee Dugan